joaquinipar/adam-blog/_posts/2019-04-06-Basics-of-C.markdown

 }
 {% endhighlight %}

 If you try this in your compiler, entering the value `EOF` won't do the job.
-You must press `F6` or `Ctrl+Z`, that's how you enter `EOF` on windows.
+You must press `F6` or `Ctrl+Z`, that's how you enter `EOF` on Windows.

 ## Array

-Really useful way to store more than a value in a variable.
+A really useful way to store more than a value in a variable.

 {% highlight c %}
 main(){